mozilla/Bugherder/README.md

-Bugherder is a tool for marking bugs post-merge.
+Bugherder is a tool for marking bugs post-merge, created by [Graeme McCutcheon](http://www.graememcc.co.uk/).

 NOTES ON TESTING
 ----------------